What are standing orders, direct debits and continuous payment authorities?

 Putting things right

-- any distress and inconvenience they’ve suffered
+- compensating you for any distress and inconvenience you’ve suffered

 A customer complains about a bank failing to cancel a direct debit